mim/mim.github.io/t/cisc3620/labs/02b-introToThreejs.md

 ### Exercise: A Church, Part 1

-  1. With a partner, figure out some reasonable coordinates for a steeple of roughly the dimensions described above, and with the coordinate frame as indicated by the colored axes in the above pictures.
-Your coordinates need not be exact!
-Next week, we'll talk about how to use linear interpolation to get the coordinates exactly right (if we want to).
+  1. With a partner, figure out some reasonable coordinates for a steeple of roughly the dimensions described above
+     * Your coordinates need not be exact!
+     * Next week, we'll talk about how to use linear interpolation to get the coordinates exactly right (if we want to).
   2. Draft some code to draw the steeple.

 We'll discuss these as a class before proceeding with the coding.